dollarbeardclub/freznocart/README.md

 ##CONFIGURATION

-1. Open config/app.php and addd this line to your Service Providers Array
+1. Open config/app.php and add this line to your Service Providers Array

-  Laravel v5.0 (PHP 5.4):
+  Laravel 5.0 (PHP 5.4):
   ```php
   'Frezno\Cart\CartServiceProvider',
   ```